 LAN 199 World Languages2 cr.
 This course utilizes the highly acclaimed Rosetta Stone Learning System to enable students to achieve conversational mastery of a foreign language delivered online in the eCleary classroom.
 Students learn using a fully-interactive immersion process that asks the learner to indicate comprehension of the new language and provides immediate feedback.
-This unique Dynamic ImmersionTM method combines proven teaching methods with breakthrough technology to replicate the natural process of learning a first language.
+This unique Dynamic Immersion[TM] method combines proven teaching methods with breakthrough technology to replicate the natural process of learning a first language.
 By using multimedia technology to present the voices of native speakers, text, and vivid, real-life photographs, Rosetta Stone uses the learner's intuitive language-learning ability to acquire a new language.
 The interactive process includes word pairing with images, audio lectures, chats with native speaking language coaches, games, and other activities.
 Mastery assessment methods are incorporated.
 Students may select from the following languages: Arabic, Chinese (Mandarin), Dutch, Farsi, French, Filipino (Tagalog), German, Greek, Hebrew, Hindi, Irish, Italian, Japanese, Korean, Latin, Persian (Farsi), Polish, Portuguese (Brazil), Russian, Spanish (Latin America), Spanish (Spain), Swedish, Turkish, and Vietnamese.
-Instruction in each language is divided into Learning Levels and credit (two quarter hours) is awarded for each successfully completed Learning Level.
+Instruction in each language is divided into Learning Levels and credit (two guarter hours) is awarded for each successfully completed Learning Level.
 This course can be repeated to earn credit for an additional language or an additional level in the same language.

-LAW 320 Business Ethics and Legal Issues (upper division status).......4 cr.
-This course provides an understanding of the body of legal principles that govern the structure and conduct of business organizations.
-This survey course covers such topics as the legal environment of business, regulatory environments affecting business, business-to-business relationships, and business ethics and social responsibility.
-LAW 435 Human Resources Law (completion of core courses)4 cr.
-This course focuses on the ever-changing legal landscape of Human Resources.
-The course covers statutory and case law with emphasis on the Title VII Civil Rights Act, Equal Pay Act, Age Discriminations in Employment Act, Rehabilitation Act of 1973, National Labor Relations Act as amended, FLSA, minimum wage, overtime provisions, case law addressing harassment, employment at will, conflict of interest, non-compete, verbal contracts, and employee handbooks.
-LAW 440 Environmental Ethics (LAW 320 and completion of core courses)4 cr.
-This course concerns the ethical relationship of humans with the natural environment.
-The historical effects that technology, industry, economic expansion and population growth have on the environment will be explored.
-Topics covered include global warming, sustainability, natural capitalism, and raising environmental consciousness.
-LIT 210 Survey of Business Literature and Multimedia......4 cr.
-Students have the opportunity to read and analyze works of literature and critically compare fiction and real-world experiences in this course.
-Capstone papers are written with literary flair.
-Students will analyze literature through the lens of business.
-Topics include dazzling the customer; selling using the promise of improving a customer's image; maintaining personal integrity and individuality in a business environment; working with difficult people in the office; and managing office politics.
-Just as literature can be an interesting portrayal of life, it can also offer illumination on the business topics of our complex world.
-MGT 104 Conflict Resolution Skills1 cr.
+MGT 104 Conflict Resolution Skills......1 cr.
 This course provides students with a foundation in conflict resolution skills and processes such as conflict analysis and assessment, communication, cross-cultural, facilitation, and dialogue skills.
 The course focuses on practical and experiential learning through exercises, simulations, and discussions.